cryostatio/jfr-datasource/README.md

 ### Query Endpoints

-These endpoints match those required used by the Grafana Simple JSON datasource
+These endpoints match those used by the Grafana Simple JSON datasource

 #### GET /search